centre-for-humanities-computing/danish-foundation-models/docs/datasheets/hopetwitter.md

 SIFT feature extraction, removal of instances, processing of missing values)?**

-HopeTwitter have first had Danish tweets removed before being filtered using a series of heuristic filters as well as removing repetitious texts.
-Following the filtering, HopeTwitter is deduplicated to remove exact and near-duplicates.
+Firstly, HopeTwitter had non-Danish tweets removed, after which a series of heuristic filters were applied, including the removal of repetitious texts.
+Following the filtering, HopeTwitter was deduplicated, removing both exact duplicates and near-duplicates.

 Of all documents, 3,023,427 (0.09%) were filtered based due to low-quality and 14,399,284 (0.33%) because they were near-duplicates.